 Best Time to Visit the Titanic Belfast?

 The Titanic Belfast is a popular attraction and can get very busy.
 Visiting near the opening time or later in the afternoon can be a good way to visit with reduced crowds.

-The attraction strongly recommends avoiding the peak hours of 11:30 am and 3:00 pm during the months of July and August and during public holidays, in order to avoid crowds and possible delays.
+The attraction strongly recommends avoiding arriving during the peak hours of 11:30 am to 3:00 pm during the months of July and August and during public holidays, in order to avoid crowds and possible delays.